Mary Laidlaw: Planning & Zoning Chair

 The site plan should include property boundaries and permanent structures.
 Dimensions should show distance from the fence to all property lines and permanent structures.

-PLEASE NOTE: For fences built on the property line, the adjacent landowner must agree to it in writing and a copy should be submitted with the permit application and kept on file at the City.
+PLEASE NOTE: For fences built on the property line, the adjoining landowner must agree to it in writing and a copy should be submitted with the permit application and kept on file at the City.

-For more information, please review the fence ordinance: P & Z code-Fences
+For more information, please review the fence ordinance: P & Z code-Fences or speak with the P & Z chairperson.